Leveraging Generative Models for Covert Messaging: Challenges and Tradeoffs for "Dead-Drop" Deployments: Security Considerations in Deployment

+How natural is GPT-2's output?
+Can it be easily distinguished from regular platform posts?
+In this section, we empirically investigate these questions by using an ML-based adversary to distinguish between GPT's text output and platform (Mastodon) messages.
+These questions are highly relevant to detectability of covertext for model-based covert messaging systems.
+However, note that what we are evaluating here is not the detectability of covertext but the naturalness of the language model's output on the platform.
+This is an important distinction because regardless of the imperceptibility of the steganographic technique --- most methods including ours have low KL-divergence with the model's natural output --- if the model's output does not fit the platform, it can readily be detected by an adversary.

-{\em Metrics. \ } To compare adversaries, we use a Receiver Operating Characteristics (ROC) curve, which plots true positive rate (TPR) versus false positive rate (FPR) and we calculate the Area Under Curve (AUC).
-The AUC can be used to compare adversaries since a larger AUC indicates better classification performance and an AUC of 0.5 corresponds to random guessing.
-We also look at the TPR-FPR tradeoff, particularly at low FPR values.
+We frame the problem as a binary classification task.
+Given sample text, the task is to predict whether it is a regular platform post or the output of GPT-2.
+We use a Receiver Operating Characteristics (ROC) curve, which plots true positive rate (TPR) versus false positive rate (FPR) and we calculate the Area Under Curve (AUC).